Top Investment Banking Firms for Sell-Side Advisory (May 2026)

 How We Ranked These Firms

-Most sell-side advisory rankings are built from deal-value league tables that favor the largest banks.
-We wanted something different: a ranking that reflects what business owners actually experience when they hire a sell-side advisor.
+Most sell-side advisory services rankings are built from deal-value league tables that favor the largest banks.
+We wanted something different: a ranking that reflects what business owners actually experience when they hire a sell-side M&A advisory services firm.

 How ProCloser.ai Ranks M&A Advisory Firms